SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-13-antivax-shame.md

 The anti-vaxxers, on the other hand, deserve shame.
 And criminal prosecution for some of them.

 Part of me wants the anti-vaxxers to be taken out and shot.
-Though "shot" with a vaccine, of course, because that's just poetic justice.
+"Shot" with a vaccine, of course, because that's just poetic justice.

 ---